 When you hire a seasonal employee, you should follow your regular process for onboarding new employees.
 Onboarding will probably include orientation and job training.
 There are also some forms to fill out when your new employee starts.

 All employees should fill out Form W-4 when they start a new job.
-Form W-4 lets the employee claim their personal withholding allowances.
-Offer Form W-4 help to any employee who needs clarification about their W-4 personal allowances.
+Offer Form W-4 help to any employee who needs clarification.

 You will use each employee’s Form W-4 to calculate and withhold federal income tax from their paycheck.

-If your state has income tax withholding, employees might need to fill out a state allowance form too.
+If your state has income tax withholding, employees might need to fill out a state W-4 form, too.

-If you reemploy a seasonal employee each year, you should have them fill out a new Form W-4 each time.
+If you reemploy a seasonal employee each year, you should have them fill out a new Form W-4 every year.

 As an employer, you must verify that all your employees are eligible to work in the U.S. You will use Form I-9 to check the identities and work authorizations of each new employee, including seasonal workers.